 - Simple illustrations: The cartoons serve as contextual prompts for new words, but their simplicity keeps the focus on the characters.
 Initially, the pictures may seem random, but 老大 quickly noticed that the same family, friends, mountain, and animals are present throughout the series.
 Also, 老大 noticed that all females have pink ovals on their cheeks while all males have swirls.

-- Parent guide: A complete guide is available on their website in both English and Chinese with detailed tips on how to incorporate Sagebooks into your daily routine.
+- Parent guide: Their website has a blog in English and Chinese detailed tips on how to learn Chinese with Sagebooks.

 - Freebies: Free coloring pages, writing grids, and other learning resources are available on their website.